Lessons From Thalidomide « Catholic Insight

+(From a couple of years ago in the midst of the Covidian-insanity, but this lesson bears repeating, for history repeats itself, and we must learn therefrom.
+And the evidence of the tragic legacy of the purported m-RNA genetic therapy is even more dire now than then…)

-On August 7th, 1962, Frances Oldham Kelsey, a Canadian-American physician/pharmacologist (who hailed, by the bye, from bucolic and beautiful Cobble Hill, on Vancouver Island, in which area I spent some very pleasant time amongst friends last summer) was awarded the President’s Award for Distinguished Civilian Service by John F. Kennedy.
+On August 7th, 1962, Frances Oldham Kelsey, a Canadian-American physician/pharmacologist (who hailed from bucolic and beautiful Cobble Hill, on Vancouver Island, in which area I have spent some very pleasant time amongst friends) was awarded the President’s Award for Distinguished Civilian Service by John F. Kennedy.

 For what, you ask?
 Working for the Food and Drug Administration – one of the first women to do so – she refused to authorize the drug Thalidomide, touted as a cure-all for morning sickness.
 Dr. Kinsey had concerns the drug had not been tested properly, and posed a possible hazard, suspecting that it could cross the placental barrier.
 Most of her fellow physicians, and all the drug executives, pooh-poohed her concerns, but she persisted.